zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 It is essential to have observation in the whole secure operation process.
 The service availability is visible to everyone.
 It’s easy to find performance issues with southbound services.

-To do so, Zowe can easy integrate with the Alerting and Monitoring enterprise services such as ELK, Splunk, Grafana, etc and integrate the data as part of the Zero Trust Architecture approach with, for example SIEM (Security Incident Event Management).
+To do so, Zowe can easily integrate with the Alerting and Monitoring enterprise services such as ELK, Splunk, Grafana, etc and integrate the data as part of the Zero Trust Architecture approach with, for example, SIEM (Security Incident Event Management).

 <!--**Prerequisites**